 There are two basic kinds of fertilizers: organic and inorganic.
 Let’s take a look at what they each are.

-This type of fertilizer comes from naturally occurring resources such as plants, animal byproducts and mineral rock.
+Organic fertilizer comes from naturally occurring resources such as plants, animal byproducts and mineral rock.

 Examples of this are compost (decomposed plant material, egg shells, coffee grounds and even shredded paper), manure (can include bat guano, bird guano, and manure from cattle, horses and sheep), marine byproducts (sea weed and fish emulsion), meals (bone meal, blood meal, and cottonseed meal), minerals from underground ancient sea beds(dug out from mines) and mulch (which has been created using shredded leaves, grass clippings, and old hay).